heltonmarx/goami/README.md

 ## License

 MIT-LICENSE.
 See [LICENSE](https://github.com/heltonmarx/goami/blob/master/LICENSE)
-or the LICENSE file provied in the repository for details.
+or the LICENSE file provided in the repository for details.